HumanSignal/Adala/README.md

 reflections.
 Users define the environment by providing a ground truth dataset.
 Every agent learns and applies its skills in what we refer to as a "runtime", synonymous with LLM.

-Offered as an HTTP server, users can interact with Adala via command line or RESTful API, and directly integrate its features in Python Notebooks or scripts.
-The self-learning mechanism leverages Large Language Models (LLMs) from providers like OpenAI and VertexAI.
+-- Offered as an HTTP server, users can interact with Adala via command line or RESTful API, and directly integrate its -- features in Python Notebooks or scripts.
+The self-learning mechanism leverages Large Language Models (LLMs) from -- providers like OpenAI and VertexAI.

 ### Why Choose Adala?

+- **Reliable Agents**: Built upon a foundation of ground truth data, our agents ensure consistent and trustworthy results, making Adala a reliable choice for data processing needs.

+- **Controllable Output**: For every skill, you can configure the desired output, setting specific constraints with varying degrees of flexibility.
+Whether you want strict adherence to particular guidelines or more adaptive outputs based on the agent's learning, Adala allows you to tailor results to your exact needs.

 - **Specialized in Data Processing**: While our agents excel in diverse data labeling tasks, they can be tailored to a wide range of data processing needs.

-- **Autonomous Learning**: Adala agents aren't just automated; they're intelligent.
+- **Autonomous Learning**: Adala agents aren't just automated;
+  they're intelligent.
 They iteratively and independently develop skills based on environment, observations, and reflections.

-- **User-Centric Environment Setup**: You have control.
-Define your agent's learning environment simply by providing a ground truth dataset.
-- **Optimized Runtime**: Our agents operate in a state-of-the-art runtime environment, synonymous with LLM, ensuring efficiency and adaptability.
-- **Extend to your domain**: Build custom agents and skills focused on your specific domain.
+- **Flexible and Extensible Runtime**: Adala's runtime environment is adaptable.
+A single skill can be deployed across multiple runtimes, facilitating dynamic scenarios like the student/teacher architecture.
+Moreover, the openness of our framework invites the community to extend and tailor runtimes, ensuring continuous evolution and adaptability to diverse needs.

+- **Extend Skills**: Quickly tailor and develop agents to address the specific challenges and nuances of your domain, without facing a steep learning curve.

 ## Installation